Dark triad: Race

 There is far less information available on race differences in dark triad traits, and the data that is available is not representative of the population at-large.
 For instance, a 2008 research study using undergraduate participants found that Caucasians reported higher levels of narcissism relative to Asians.
 Similarly, another 2008 study using undergraduate participants found that Caucasians tended to score slightly higher than non-Caucasians on Machiavellianism.
 When attempting to discern whether there are ethnic differences in psychopathy, researchers have addressed the issue using different measurement instruments (e.g., the Self-Report Psychopathy Scale and The Psychopathic Personality Inventory), but no race differences have been found regardless of the measure used.
 Additionally, when comparing Caucasians and African Americans from correctional, substance abuse, and psychiatric samples—groups with typically high prevalence rates of psychopathy—researchers again failed to find any meaningful group differences in psychopathy.
 However, according to a fringe research study conducted by Richard Lynn, a substantial racial difference in psychopathy was found.
 Lynn proposes "that there are racial and ethnic differences in psychopathic personality conceptualised as a continuously distributed trait, such that high values of the trait are present in blacks and Native Americans, intermediate values in Hispanics, lower values in whites and the lowest values in East Asians."
-However this research has been heavily criticized for not distinguishing between psychopathy and other anti-social behaviors, confusing between personality and behavioral concepts of psychopathy and presuming rather than demonstrating genetic or evolutionary causes for supposed disparities.
+However this research has been unanimously criticized for having "serious conceptual and factual errors" such as not distinguishing between psychopathy and other anti-social behaviors, confusing between personality and behavioral concepts of psychopathy and presuming rather than demonstrating genetic or evolutionary causes for supposed disparities.
+Fanti and others state that Lynn's research was based on the MMPI, and concluded that "Related to this, Lynn’s (2002) failure to incorporate any research on PCL-based measures of psychopathy represents a serious limitation."